Thulium-Drake/ansible-role-edge_image_builder/README.md

 Please see defaults/main.yml for more details which can be configured for the deployment server.
 Note that this role will not configure a PXEboot menu if no blueprints are built with it.

+A more extended deployment server that uses iPXE as it's netboot mechanism can be configured with the https://github.com/Thulium-Drake/ansible_role-netboot_server role

 ## Building images
 This role can be configured to build and publish all blueprints found in ''/etc/osbuild-composer/blueprints''.
 For this mechanism to work you need to place the following files: